-Curiously, I seem to enjoy the foods of Middle East more than other Greeks do.
-Perhaps it’s because I have lived and travelled around the Middle East for more than 9 years.
+Curiously, I seem to enjoy the foods of the Middle East more than other Greeks do.
+Perhaps it’s because I have lived and traveled around the Middle East for more than 9 years.

 During my working years in the restaurants of Qatar I could find either Baba Ganoush or Moutabal.
 I had tasted some great versions of both of them and today I present the original Mourabal recipe, taught by my Qatari friend.

 Moutabal has 110 calories per serving, it’s highly nutritious, 8 grams of total fat, gluten-free, sugar-free and Vegan!

 You can also, make this recipe with a few versions of your favorite spices.

 How to make Mutabal – Step by Step